firetto/AutomatonVisualizer/README.md

 ## Automaton Visualizer

-This is is an ongoing project to create an online automaton visualizer.
+This is is an ongoing project to create an online finite state automaton visualizer, which will allow inputting a finite state automaton and testing different strings on it.
+It will also allow visualizing how the finite state automaton travels through the states for any string.

 ### TO-DO
  - [ ] Make basic UI